fsharp/fslang-design/RFCs/FS-1098-inline-if-lambda.md

 # Unresolved questions

 * [x] Do we use this through FSharp.Core where existing inline functions take function parameters?
-Answer: Yes, we will.
+Answer: Yes, we will, however in a separate PR and not directly part of RFC
 * [x] Is a warning or error given if used on a parameter of non-inline functions?
 Answer: Yes, we will emit an error.